Vyral/nick-shivers/_posts/2022-05-03-is-the-market-still-strong.md

 date: 2022-05-03 14:31:07
 tags:
   - Market Update
-excerpt: Here are the latest numbers from the market and what they mean to you.
+excerpt: Here are the latest numbers from the market and what they mean for you.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Nick+Shivers/2022/Is+the+Market+Still+Strong_.mp4
 pullquote: I don’t see anything that would suggest we’re going through a housing crisis.